 Leaves contain several types of pigments.
 Chlorophyll, which gives leaves the green colour, carotenoids that provide the yellowish colour, and anthocyanin that lend the red colour.
 As the weather changes and becomes dry and cool, the chlorophyll decomposes, leaving the yellow and red pigments behind to be seen.

 I know that leaves changing colour may not be such a big deal for those who live in northern Europe, or North America.
-But for those living in Hong Kong, it really is a beautiful sight to behold.
-It’s just a pity that the red leaves only come once a year.
+But for those living in Hong Kong, it really is a rare sight!

-If you like this post, please feel free to share it on the social media platform of your choice.
-Also, any photo on this post is available for sale.
-Please contact me if you’d like to buy a photo.
+As always, if you like this post, please feel free to share it on the social media platform of your choice or leave us a comment below.”